qhtutorials/qhtutorials.github.io/content/posts/how-to-set-up-a-hugo-blog/index.md

 <h1 id="3">How to Set Up a Hugo Blog on GitHub Pages</h1>

-* Step 1: Open PowerShell.
+-Step 1: Open PowerShell.
 Create and navigate to the directory that will hold your Hugo blog site:

 ```sh
 mkdir yourfoldername
 cd yourfoldername
 ```

-* Step 2: Run this Hugo command to create a new Hugo site:
+-Step 2: Run this Hugo command to create a new Hugo site:

 ```sh
 hugo new site yoursitename